2024 United States port strike: Unions

 The Transportation Trades Department (TTD) of the AFL-CIO released a public statement prior to the strike in support of the organization and its aims, and accused the port employers of knowingly delaying contract negotiations to the last moment despite knowing the damage it would cause to American consumers and the U.S. economy, and using it to put the blame on workers.
 President of the AFL-CIO Liz Shuler said that any attempts by the government to invoke the Taft-Hartley Act or try to force striking workers to negotiate on worse terms would only benefit employers at the expense of workers.
 Labor experts noted that attempting to stop the strike would likely significantly hinder Vice President Kamala Harris's presidential campaign to succeed Biden.

 The International Brotherhood of Teamsters issued a statement expressing solidarity towards striking port workers and the ILA, while also warning that "[t]he U.S. government should stay the f**k out of this fight[sic] and allow union workers to withhold their labor for the wages and benefits they have earned.".

 Trade Associations

 In the days leading up to contract expiration, several industry associations called for intervention to prevent potential disruptions.

 The National Association of Manufacturers urged congressional leaders to intervene against the strike and help both parties reach a deal if Biden was unwilling to take action to speed up negotiations.

-A coalition of 55 agricultural groups, including the American Farm Bureau Federation and the National Corn Growers Association, called on the Biden administration to intervene, citing imminent "damage to U.S. agriculture and the economy."
+A coalition of nearly 200 agricultural groups, led by the National Grain and Feed Association, called on the Biden administration to intervene, citing imminent damage to U.S. agriculture and the economy.